sbduff21/LatinOnePortfolio/translation1.md

 # Translation-1

+'Chaos' primus decorum "erat".
+'Filiae' eius, Nox et Terra, mater omnium hominum, "erant" 'Haec mater Mortis et Leti "erat".
+'Illius filii' horribilia monstra "erant": Typhon, Python, et Cyclopes.
+'Typonn et Python dracones ingentes "erant" et Cyclopes fabri bruti.
+Sed 'frater' eorum Uranus, primus ipse rex deorum.
+'Hic' fortis et magnus "erat", sed sapiens.

 Chaos was the first god.
-His daughters, Night and Earth, were the mother of all men. (**I think it will work more easiliy if you make "Night and Earth" the predicate.**)
+His daughters were Night and Earth, the mother of all men. (**I think it will work more easiliy if you make "Night and Earth" the predicate.**)
-This (**or just "she"**) was the mother of death and destruction.
+She (**or just "she"**) was the mother of death and destruction.
 His children were horrible monsters: Typhon, Python and Cyclopes.
-Typhon and Python were huge dragons and Cyclops a foolish stone worker. (**What number is *fabri bruti*?**)
+Typhon and Python were huge serpents and Cyclops a foolish stone workers. (**What number is *fabri bruti*?**)
  But their brother Uranus was the first king of the gods.
 He was strong and big but also wise.

-Genitive and refers to chaos.
+1. Genitive and refers to chaos.

-Demonstrative pronoun.
+2. Haec is a pronoun, which means this

-Mors and Letum.  (**What number is *illius*?**)
+3. Illius refer to the God of death and destruction. (**What number is *illius*?**)

-Nominative, plural, masculine.
+4. Nominative, plural, neuter.

-Third declension.
+5. Third declension masculine

-Genitive masculine plural, Typhon Python and Cyclopes.
+6. Genitive masculine plural, Typhon Python and Cyclopes.

-Third declension.
+7. Third declension masculine

-Erat.
+8. Was/is